This healthy turkey enchilada casserole recipe is so simple and an easy way to use up turkey leftovers with bold and spicy Mexican flavors.

-What we try to do in the week after the big meal is to come up with creative ways to use the turkey (or ham, as is the case at Christmas).
+What we try to do in the week after the big meal is to come up with creative ways to use the turkey (or ham, as is the case at Christmas and Easter).
 That’s where this Mexican casserole came from.

 We love our homemade enchilada sauce recipe because it is spicy and full of rich flavors.
-Pairing that recipe with the ease of an enchilada casserole (rather than the laborious process of rolling individual enchiladas) and some diced left over turkey, and you have this gloriously gooey and cheesy “lasagna” meal.
+Pair that recipe with the ease of an enchilada casserole (rather than the laborious process of rolling individual enchiladas) and some diced left over turkey, and you have this gloriously gooey and cheesy “lasagna” casserole.

 A free cookbook?
 Yes, please!

 Get 10 of my favorite Instant Pot recipes in my free cookbook, Instant Pot Made Easy!
 Click the button below to download.
 If for some reason, the button doesn’t work for you, leave a comment below, and I’ll email it to you.

 © 2018 – 2020, Tara Ziegmont.
 All rights reserved.